ryan4yin/nix-config/README.md

 - enable disk encryption to enhance data security
 - make fcitx5-rime work in vscode/chrome/telegram on wayland
-- auto unlock with `ssh-agent` after login
+- auto-unlock with `ssh-agent` after login
   - [People using ssh-agent, how do you unlock it on login? - reddit](https://www.reddit.com/r/NixOS/comments/lsbo9a/people_using_sshagent_how_do_you_unlock_it_on/)
 - update scripts for i3wm, especially rofi & screenshot
 - fix `xdg-open`: after set `firefox.desktop` as defaultApplication, NixOS returned error `no apps installed that can open "https://baidu.com"`
-- `Xcursor.size` do not take effect in i3
+- `Xcursor.size` does not take effect in i3

 ## Why Nix?

-Nix allows for easy to manage, collaborative, reproducible deployments.
+Nix allows for easy-to-manage, collaborative, reproducible deployments.
 This means that once something is setup and configured once, it works forever.
 If someone else shares their configuration, anyone can make use of it.

 **Want to know Nix in details?
 Looking for a beginner-friendly tutorial?
 Check out [NixOS & Nix Flakes - A Guide for Beginners](https://thiscute.world/en/posts/nixos-and-flake-basics/)!**